b3no1t/CV-Stagiaire-Theme-wordpress/documentation/Loop and Data (ACF).md

 ### 1 - ACF

-- create a Custom Post Type
+- create a Custom Post Type (project)
 - create a Custom Fields (the content of the C.P.T)

 ### 2 - PHP